Net Contents Control

 What is Net Contents Control?

-Fortunately, there are well established, time-tested methods that enable the manufacturer to meet these competing challenges.
-They can scientifically optimize their business process to ensure compliance AND minimize product give away.
+Fortunately, there are well-established, time-tested methods that enable manufacturers to scientifically optimize their processes to both ensure compliance AND minimize product give-away.

 The Handbook requires that the net quantity of contents statement must be accurate, but allows for reasonable variations.
 The guiding paragraph states: